khaptonstall/iOS-Accessibility-Guide/README.md

 ### Name
 A name is used to inform the user of an element's purpose.

-On iOS, name correlates to an element's `accessibilityLabel`.
-For some common elements, this value is automatically derived by the system.
+Name correlates to an element's `accessibilityLabel` property.
+For some common elements, this value is automatically derived by the system:

 ```swift
 let label = UILabel()